The Lords of Underearth: Reception

-Eric Goldberg reviewed The Lords of Underearth in Ares Magazine #10 and commented that "Lords demonstrates that small fantasy boardgames can be the result of quality work.
+Eric Goldberg reviewed The Lords of Underearth in Ares #10 and commented that "Lords demonstrates that small fantasy boardgames can be the result of quality work.
 The emphasis is on the simple and the playable, but never on the simplistic."

+In Issue 27 of Simulacrum, Brian Train noted, "This game has more replay value than one might expect – the map is meant to be cut apart into geomorphic pieces, and there is a good variety of scenarios with differing objectives."
+Train also pointed out, "This dungeon-crawler is acknowledged to be one of the better later efforts of Metagaming, and is a good example of how a lot of play could still be crammed into a small box."

+In Issue 35 of Warning Order, Matt Irsik called this "Another of you either love it or hate it type microgames that appeared at the end of the [MicroGame] series."

 In a retrospective review of The Lords of Underearth in Black Gate, John O'Neill said "This is a fully featured game that offers a range of solitaire and 2-player scenarios deep in the heart of an ancient Dwarven fortress… all in 14 pages of rules and a box that can fit in your pocket.
 It's well worth a look."